Model selection for weakly dependent time series forecasting: Main results

 The converse is not true: results in expectation do not lead to results that hold with high probability.

-It is difficult to compare our oracle inequalities with the ones in \cite{modha} and \cite{Baraud}: contrary with our paper, they deal with the quadratic risk and ($\beta-$ or $\alpha-$) mixing time series.
-However, let us remark that we obtain the same additional term $\sqrt{d_{p,\ell}/n}$ (called the rate) than in the iid case, up to a multiplicative $\log^{5/2}(n)$ term (called the loss).
-Baraud {\it et al.} \cite{Baraud} obtain the same rate than in the iid case associated with the quadratic risk, while Modha and Masry \cite{modha} suffer a loss $(n/d_{p,\ell})^{c}$ for some $c>0$.
+It is difficult to compare our oracle inequalities with the ones in \cite{modha} and \cite{Baraud}.
+Unlike our paper, those articles deal with the quadratic risk and ($\beta-$ or $\alpha-$) mixing time series.
+However, remark that the additional terms in our oracle inequalities are proportional to $\sqrt{d_{p,\ell}/n}$, the rate in the i.i.d. case, times a term $\log^{5/2}(n)$ term.
+Baraud \textit{et al.} \cite{Baraud} obtain an oracle inequality for the quadratic risk with the same rate than in the i.i.d. case, while the one in Modha and Masry \cite{modha} suffers a loss $(n/d_{p,\ell})^{c}$ for some $c>0$.

-\section{Examples of time series satisfying {\bf (WDP)} or {\bf (CBS)}}
+\section{Examples of time series satisfying {(WDP)} or {(CBS)}}

-We present several examples of time series satisfying {\bf (WDP)} or {\bf (CBS)}.
+We present several examples of time series satisfying {(WDP)} or {(CBS)}.